ConradoClark/Licht/README.md

 The goal for this library is to be able to chain and orchestrate coroutines in a organic way and provide ways to quickly implement some stuff such as pooling, event systems, UI actions and more.

+It also contains a half-assed Physics engine that purposefully has no inertia at all, and whose forces can be enabled/disabled by object.
+It has a couple character controllers which use it.
+I use it to simulate movement frame by frame (basically, to produce inorganic physics).

 ### Getting Started

 (WIP)